kiwix/mirrors-qa/dev/README.md

 ### backend

 This container is a backend web server, linked to its database.
-It provides a command `mirrors-qa-backend` to simplify tasks like updating of mirrors.
+It provides sub-commands to simplify tasks like updating of mirrors.
-Run `mirrors-qa-backend --help` in the container to see the sub-commands and options.
+Run `mirrors-qa-backend --help` in the container to see the various sub-commands and options.

 ### postgresqldb